apify/apify-docs/sources/platform/actors/running/usage_and_resources.md

 ![Setting an Actor's memory](./images/usage_and_resources/memory-settings.png)

-By assigning an Actor's **Memory** capacity, you also assign it a proportional amount of CPU power.
-The memory allocation also influences the disk size, which amounts to 2x the allocated memory.
+Assigning an Actor a specific **Memory** capacity, also determines the allocated CPU power and its disk size.

 Check out the [Limits](../../limits.md) page for detailed information on Actor memory, CPU limits, disk size and other limits.